-Term / Common abbreviation Brief Description Bold Text = A term also addressed within the glossary Authority Monitoring Report AMR Previously known as the Annual monitoring Report.
-This document is published as soon as practicable after the monitoring period (31 March).
-It sets out how the Council's planning policies have been used and wheth achieved the milestones set out in the Local Development Scheme .
+Term / Common abbreviation Brief Description Bold Text = A term also addressed within the glossary Authority Monitoring Report AMR Report.
+This document is published as soon as practicable after the end of t how the Council's planning policies have been used and whether they have Development Scheme .
 Appropriate Assessment AA A requirement, under the European Habitats Directive.
-Its purpose is to assess the potential impact emerging plann policies may have - either alone, or in combination with other projects or plans - on the structure, function or conservation objectives for a European (Natura 2000 9) Site.
-Area Action Plan AAP A Development Plan Document that provides the planning framework for a specific location subject to conservation regeneration.
-A key feature is its focus on implementation. provide at statutory I features.
-O provision i provide at least a 10% benefit for biodiversity statutory Biodiversity Metric must be used to features.
-Consideration of how these feature provision is needed to replace their loss or consideration. duced by the Environment Act 2021, this is a mandatory requirement for all qualifying development proposals de at least a 10% benefit for biodiversity when measured against the pre-development condition of a site.
-The tory Biodiversity Metric must be used to confirm the pre-development biodiversity value of existing habitat tres.
-Consideration of how these features are affected by the development proposals informs what additional sion is needed to replace their loss or degradation and to provide a minimum 10% net gain.
-BNG is applicable to development proposals from 12 February 2024, and qualifying small scale proposals from 2 April 2024.
-Consultation Statement - epared in accordance with the requirements set out in The Town and Regulations 2012, as amended.
+Its purpose is to assess the potential impact emerging planni policies may have - either alone, or in combination with other projects or plans - on the structure, function or conservation objectives for a European (Natura 2000 9) Site.
+Area Action Plan · · · · · · · · · · · · · · · · · · · elopment Plan Document that provides the planning framework for a specific location subject to conservation, or eration.
+A key feature is its focus on implementation. provide at least a statutory Biodive features.
+Conside provision is neede provide at least a 10% benefit for biodiversit statutory Biodiversity Metric must be used t features.
+Consideration of how these featur provision is needed to replace their loss or c the Environment Act 2021, this is a mandatory requirement for all qualifying development proposals to st a 10% benefit for biodiversity when measured against the pre-development condition of a site.
+The iversity Metric must be used to confirm the pre-development biodiversity value of existing habitat ideration of how these features are affected by the development proposals informs what additional eded to replace their loss or degradation and to provide a minimum 10% net gain.
+BNG is applicable to all ment proposals from 12 February 2024, and qualifying small scale proposals from 2 April 2024.
+Consultation Statement - 1 epared in accordance with the requirements set out in The Town and Regulations 2012, as amended.
 The statement set outs: which bodies and persons were invited to Statement of Community Involvement); o make representations under Regulation 25 (Regulation 26 for the how these bodies and persons were invit ed to make such representations; a summary of the main issues raised by t hose representations; and how those main issues have been addres sed in the LDD.
-Core Strategy - The key document in the new Pendle Local I Specifically it sets out: Plan.
+Core Strategy - The key document in the new Pendle Local F Specifically it sets out: Plan.
 It establishes the strategic framework for planning in Pendle. a spatial vision and strategic objectives; a spatial strategy; core policies; and